A "for sale" sign that recently popped up in front of the Woman of Steel Gallery has stirred up concern among local art enthusiasts.

-But there’s nothing to worry about, explained Woman of Steel owner and artist Irene Deely; the welded-steel and cast-bronze art space is simply expanding.
+But there's nothing to worry about, explained Irene Deely, Woman of Steel artist/owner.
+The welded-steel and cast-bronze art space is simply expanding.

 "Over the last year or so, my studio work has increased," said Deely.
 "I've had to pull away from trying to run the gallery and do all the events in favor of my studio work.
 That's led to a large portion of my building being unused, so I'm actually looking for someone to either lease or buy the building that would be compatible with the art district goals that we have."